Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/Technial_note.rst

 Statistical Analysis of datasets
 -----------------------------------
-The dataset comprises a comprehensive collection of groundwater monitoring sites, spanning a significant temporal range from as ealy as December 29, 1899.
+The dataset comprises a comprehensive collection of groundwater monitoring sites, spanning a significant temporal range from as early as December 29, 1899.
 A statistical summary of the dataset is provided below.

-.. include:: docs_build/tables/full_dataset_summary.rst
+.. #include:: docs_build/tables/full_dataset_summary.rst

 Investigating the dataset by source reveals distinct patterns in data collection and density.
 Notably, Environment Canterbury (Ecan) stands out with the highest number of observations with many observations at each site.